-This course exposes students to the world of ethical computer hacking by discussing foundational concepts, frameworks, approaches and methods for how systems, assets/devices and networks that can be penetration tested (pen-tested) and assessed for vulnerabilities (i.e., exploited).
-Adversary motives, behaviors, and ideologies, as well as the history of hacking is explained to better be informed of the evolution of this practice.
-The Offensive Cyber Kill chain stages and steps, hacking phases, OSI model applicability to hacking, comprehensive discussion of Tactics, Techniques and Procedures (TTP's) and an overview of what Indicators of Compromises (IOC's) are is discussed.
-Fundamental protocol manipulation methods & weakness concepts are taught in order to gain a better appreciation of network/system vulnerabilities, how easily they can be exploited, and to reinforce the knowledge basis of applying Defensive Cyber Operations strategies.
-The class looks at fundamental hacking approaches through practical exposure via hands-on assignments, lab activities, discussions, & quizzes.
-The course goal is to learn fundamental principles of reconnaissance, collection, scanning, weaponization, delivery, implant, escalation, pivoting, lateral movement, persistence, command and control (C2) and exploitations that penetration testers use to inform ISSO's, CSSP's & mission/system owners of their network/asset/system weaknesses.
-Course topics include; Ideology/Motives/Behaviors, Penetration Testing Foundations, Ethical Hacking concepts, TTP's & IOC's understood, Cryptography and PKI, Web Exploitation, Mobile Devices & DNS attacks, Scanning & Reconnaissance, Network Exploitation, Information Gathering & Social Engineering, Wi-Fi Exploitation, Rootkits, OS Security, Buffer Overflows, Race Conditions, TOC/TOU, and Post Exploitation (escalate/pivot).
+This course exposes students to the world of ethical computer hacking by discussing foundational concepts, frameworks, and theoretical knowledge that will provide a richer understanding of how and why vulnerable hosts/systems are attacked to motivate and better apply defensive tactics, techniques, and solutions.
+The class looks at fundamental hacking approaches through practical exposure via handson assignments, discussions, and two quizzes.
+For lab assignments, students are expected to use a computer that will remain air-gapped/off all networks while they complete the deliverable.
+The course goal is to learn fundamental principles of reconnaissance, scanning, escalation, pivoting, and exploitation that can be leveraged to defend computing infrastructures, networks, and systems.
+Students will primarily use virtual machines in labs.
+Course topics include; Ideology/Motives, Penetration Testing, Cryptography and PKI, Web Exploitation, Mobile Devices, Scanning & Reconnaissance, Network Exploitation, Information Gathering & Social Engineering, Wi-Fi Exploitation, Rootkits, OS Security, Buffer Overflows, Race Conditions, and Post Exploitation (escalate/pivot).
 Prerequisite(s): EN.695.601 Foundations of Information Assurance and one of EN.635.611 Principles of Network Engineering or EN.605.671 Principles of Data Communications Networks.
 Course Note(s): Homework assignments will include programming.